getcanoe/website/_posts/2018-01-08-canoe-first-mobile-wallet-for-raiblocks.markdown

 This is because the current architecture relies on the "wallet" parts of the RPC, which means Canoe is sending the seed (when you import, or when you create the wallet initially) through HTTPS to our server.
 So if a hacker gets root access to our servers, they can do some serious damage.

-We also haven't yet implemented the password mechanism, and currently client side state (including seed) is stored in localstorage unencrypted.
+We also haven't yet implemented the password mechanism, and currently the client side state (including seed) is stored in localstorage unencrypted.

 These are all **big fat security issues** that we plan to fix in the beta release by reusing the excellent raiwallet webclient side codebase which addresses most of these issues brilliantly!